ncatlab/nlab-content/pages/6/8/5/5/15586/content.md

 [[!redirects category of categories]]

 ## Idea

 The **elementary theory of the 2-category of categories**, or _ETCC_ for short, is the [[first order logic|first order]] [[theory|axiomatics]] proposed by [[William Lawvere|F.W.
 Lawvere]] in 1963 for describing the [[Cat|(2-)category of categories]], in view of a categorical [[foundation of mathematics|foundation for mathematics]].

 The set of axioms proposed could be thought of as a first step toward refining or [[categorification|categorifying]] the _elementary theory of the category of sets_ ([[ETCS]]).
 Where the latter axiomatizes a [[base topos]], a fully satisfactory future form of ETCC would axiomatize a base [[2-topos]].

-## Idea
+##  Overview
-In a broad sense, **elementary theory of the category of categories**, or _ETCC_for short, is an appropriate name for any [[first order logic|first order]] [[theory]] axiomatizing the metacategory [[Cat|CAT]] of categories that forms the intuitive background for naive [[category theory]].
+In a broad sense, **elementary theory of the category of categories**, or _ETCC_ for short, is an appropriate name for any [[first order logic|first order]] [[theory]] axiomatizing the metacategory [[Cat|CAT]] of categories that forms the intuitive background for naive [[category theory]].

 Historically, the first attempt to formulate such a system of axioms has been undertaken by [[William Lawvere|F. W. Lawvere]] in his dissertation in 1963 and a subsequent publication (Lawvere 1966) and is this system that is sometimes referred to as _the_ ETCC.
-In the following we will discuss it and the subsequent attempts to repair its technical flaws under this heading in the next [section](#ETCC).
+In the following we will discuss it and the subsequent attempts to repair its technical flaws under this heading in the next section.

-Taking into account that the intuitively given category of categories is a 2-category, from an n-categorical perspective one would prefer to axiomatize CAT directly as a 2-category and the resulting _elementary theory of the 2-category of categories_, or **ET2CC**, is the subject of section(#ET2CC).
+Taking into account that the intuitively given category of categories is a 2-category, from an _n-categorical perspective_ one would prefer to axiomatize CAT directly as a 2-category and the resulting **elementary theory of the 2-category of categories**, or ET2CC, is the subject of section [ET2CC](#ET2CC).

-### ETCC: Lawvere (1966) and beyond. {#ETCC}
+## ETCC: Lawvere (1966) and beyond. {#ETCC}

 In his 1963 dissertation launched a life-time project to replace membership based mathematics by more invariant concepts in order to arrive at a renewal of analysis and geometry adapted for the needs of modern (continuum) physics.

-The text takes issue with set-theoretic notions at various levels, e.g. redefining [[adjoint functors]] via [[comma categories]] in order to avoid reference to Hom-sets, but the most radical step is the attempt at a first-order axiomatization of the category of categories that he proposes to bypass set-theory completely as a foundational level.
+The 1963 text takes issue with set-theoretic notions at various levels, e.g. redefining [[adjoint functors]] via [[comma categories]] in order to avoid reference to Hom-sets, but the most radical step is the attempt at a first-order axiomatization of the category of categories that he proposes to bypass set-theory completely at a foundational level.

 The system of axiom that he proposes in a more elaborate form in 1966 is layered in three parts: